- Academics

 The initiative involves these priority programs:

-- Oconee Memorial Hospital-Clemson CBSHS Partnership on Aging, a partnership with Prisma Health Oconee Memorial Hospital to open an aging center in the Upstate
+• Oconee Memorial Hospital-Clemson CBSHS Partnership on Aging , a partnership with Prisma Health Oconee Memorial Hospital to house the Institute for Engaged Aging.

 The Center for Research on Health Disparities (CRHD) provides leadership for advancing comprehensive, culturally sensitive, community-based, participatory research that improves health outcomes and enhances quality of life, with a special focus on rural, Appalachian, vulnerable, diverse and underserved communities.
 The center links faculty, students and community members to advance research on the complex causes of health disparities and the strategies needed to mitigate disparities and expand health equity.
 CRHD research and scholarship enterprises promote quality of life and well-being for individuals, families and communities, encompassing a lifespan and developmental approach, with results translated back to the community.